European Train Control System: Belgium

-In Belgium the state railway company SNCB (in French, in Dutch NMBS, in German NGBE) led all activities for introduction of ETCS since the end of the 1990s.
+In Belgium, the state railway company (SNCB in French, in Dutch NMBS, in German NGBE) led all activities for introduction of ETCS since the end of the 1990s.
 The interest resulted from new High Speed Lines (HSL) under construction, the development of the ports at the Atlantic and technically rotting national signalling systems.

-in 1999 the council of SNCB decided the opening of HSL 2 with proprietary system TBL 2, but all following lines should use ETCS.
-To rise the level of security on conventional lines, it was thought to use ETCS L1 for compatibility.
-But because of high costs for full implementation on rolling stock, it was chosen to select standard components from ETCS for interfacing locos (receiver) and rails (balises) to easy support existing infrastructure.
-The balises were sending information with reserved national packet type 44, compatible with common signalling.
+in 1999 the council of SNCB/NMBS decided the opening of HSL 2 with proprietary system TBL 2, but all following lines should use ETCS.
+To increase the level of security on conventional lines, it was thought to use ETCS L1 for compatibility.
+But because of high costs for full implementation on rolling stock, it was decided to use standard components from ETCS for interfacing locos (receiver) and rails (beacons) to easily support existing infrastructure.
+The beacons ("balises") were sending information with reserved national packet type 44, compatible with common signalling.
 The system was named TBL1+.
 Later it can be complemented with standardised ETCS information.
-This is the same migration path as chosen in Italy (SCMT) or Switzerland (Euro-Signum and Euro-ZUB).
+This was the same migration path as chosen in Italy (SCMT) and Switzerland (Euro-Signum and Euro-ZUB).

-In 2003 the SNCB selected a consortium to supply ETCS for the next high-speed lines with Level 2 and fallback with Level 1.
+In 2003, NMBS/SNCB selected a consortium to supply ETCS for the next high-speed lines with Level 2 and fallback with Level 1.

 It was chosen to supply ETCS L1LS first and later migrate to L1FS.
 So it was started tendering the renewing of 4000 signals with TBL1+ and L1 including support for 20 years in 2001.
 In 2006 Siemens was selected for delivery.

-Following the privatisation of SNCB in 2006 a split-off company Infrabel stepped in to be responsible for the whole state railway infrastructure.
-It continued the introduction of ETCS railway infrastructure, whereas SNCB was responsible for rolling material.
+Following the privatisation of NMBS/SNCB in 2006 a split-off company Infrabel stepped in to be responsible for the whole state railway infrastructure.
+It continued the introduction of ETCS railway infrastructure, whereas NMBS/SNCB and other operators were responsible for rolling stock.
 Following some serious accidents (i.e. Halle train collision) caused by missing or malfunctioning protection systems, there was the obvious target to raise the security level in the whole network.

 The first line in ETCS operation was HSL 3 in 2007, which is 56 km (35 mi) long.
 Because of lack of trains equipped with ETCS, the commercial start of operations was in 2009 with ICE 3 and Thalys trains.
 The operations started with ETCS SRS 2.2.2 and were later upgraded to 2.3.0.

 The HSL 4 high-speed line was constructed at the same time as HSL 3 and so got the same ETCS equipment.
-Testing began in 2006 and commercial traffic started about 2008 with locomotive-hauled trains under Level 1.
+Testing began in 2006, and commercial traffic started about 2008 with locomotive-hauled trains under Level 1.
 In 2009 commercial high-speed traffic started under ETCS L2 with supported Thalys- and ICE-trains like on HSL 3.
 A special feature is the first full-speed gapless border crossing under ETCS L2 supervision with HSL Zuid.

-In 2009 all railway lines in Belgium were covered by GSM-R, a foundation of ETCS L2 installation and also useful in L1 operation.
+By 2009, all railway lines in Belgium were covered by GSM-R, a foundation of ETCS L2 installation and also useful in L1 operation.

 In 2011 was released a first national ETCS–Masterplan, which was renewed in 2016.
 It names following four phases of ETCS introduction: